allmin/dutch_text_analytics/README.md

 ### Instructions

-1. Use Python version 3.11.6
+1. Use Python version 3.8.10

-2. For comparing sentence similarity using various techniques, run the `compare_sentence_similarity_methods.ipynb` notebook.
+2. For comparing sentence similarity using various techniques, run the `compare_sentence_similarity_methods_fast.ipynb` notebook.
+The class Embedder can be used as shown in the script to extract embeddings, and compare sentences

-2. For keyword detection, run `extract_keywords.ipynb` notebook.
+3. For keyword detection, run `extract_keywords.ipynb` notebook.